alibaba/AliceMind/README.md

 - [**PLUG**](PLUG) (September 1, 2022): large-scale chinese pre-trained model for **understanding and generation**.
 PLUG (27B) is a large-scale chinese pre-training model for language understanding and generation.
 The training of PLUG is two-stage, the first stage is a 24-layer [StructBERT](https://arxiv.org/abs/1908.04577) encoder, and the second stage is a 24-6-layer [PALM](https://arxiv.org/pdf/2004.07159.pdf?fbclid=IwAR0BNl1IzR5bhcuEbyfNw2UN7MApHFoFP3BN40FKkW8x3bqolK_HilU293I) encoder-decoder.

 - [**mPLUG**](mPLUG) (September 1, 2022): large-scale pre-trained model for vision-language **understanding and generation**. mPLUG is pre-trained end-to-end on large scale image-text pairs with both discriminative and generative objectives.
-It achieves state-of-the-art results on a wide range of vision-language downstream tasks, including image-captioning, image-text retrieval, visual grounding and visual question answering.
+It achieves state-of-the-art results on a wide range of vision-language downstream tasks, including image-captioning, image-text retrieval, visual grounding and visual question answering. [mPLUG: Effective Multi-Modal Learning by Cross-Modal Skip Connections](https://arxiv.org/abs/2205.12005)(```EMNLP 2022```)

+- [**ChatPLUG**](ChatPLUG) (April 16, 2023): a Chinese open-domain dialogue system for digital human applications that instruction finetunes on a wide range of dialogue tasks in a unified internet-augmented format.
+Different from other open-domain dialogue models that focus on large-scale pre-training and scaling up model size or dialogue corpus, we aim to build a powerful and practical dialogue system for digital human with diverse skills and good multi-task generalization by internet-augmented instruction tuning.
+[ChatPLUG: Open-Domain Generative Dialogue System with Internet-Augmented Instruction Tuning for Digital Human](https://arxiv.org/abs/2304.07849)

+- [**mPLUG-Owl**](mPLUG-Owl) (April 27, 2023): a new training paradigm with a modularized design for large multi-modal language models.
+Learns visual knowledge while support multi-turn conversation consisting of different modalities.
+Observed abilities such as multi-image correlation and scene text understanding, vision-based document comprehension.
+Release a visually-related instruction evaluation set OwlEval. [mPLUG-Owl: Modularization Empowers Large Language Models with Multimodality](https://arxiv.org/abs/2304.14178)

 ## Fine-tuning Methods
 - [**ChildTuning**](ChildTuning) (October 25, 2021): To mitigate the overfitting problem and improve generalization for fine-tuning large-scale PLMs, we